mulesoft-consulting/jwt-module/README.md

 ## Notes

-As mentioned above, this module expects the private key used for signing to be supplied in PKCS #8 format.
+This module expects the private key used for signing to be supplied in PKCS #8 format.
 If your private key is not already in this format, it can be reformatted using the [`openssl`](https://www.openssl.org/docs/man1.1.1/man1/openssl-pkcs8.html) command line, or also online via tools such as the [8gwifi.org](https://8gwifi.org/) converter available at [https://8gwifi.org/pemconvert.jsp](https://8gwifi.org/pemconvert.jsp).